dotnet/android/src/Microsoft.Android.Sdk.ILLink/README.md

-ILLink custom [sub]steps for Xamarin.Android/NET5
+ILLink custom [sub]steps for .NET for Android